Business rates explained

 Business rates are a local tax paid by the occupiers of all non-domestic/business property, in the same way that Council Tax is a tax on domestic property.

 You’ll probably have to pay business rates on any property not used as a home.
 This includes shops, offices, pubs, warehouses and factories.

 The Valuation Office Agency (VOA) sets the rateable value of business premises by using property details such as rental information.
 A property’s rateable value is an assessment of the annual rent the property would rent for if it were available to let on the open market at a fixed valuation date.

-Until 31 March 2017, the rateable values will be based on a valuation date of 1 April 2008.
+Until 31 March 2017, the rateable values were based on a valuation date of 1 April 2008.

-From 1 April 2017, the rateable values will be based on the valuation date of 1 April 2015.
+From 1 April 2017, the rateable values are based on the valuation date of 1 April 2015.

 You can find out the current rateable value of any business premises by visiting the VOA website.

 The valuation officer may change the rateable value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.